-From a very early age, I have loved taking photos.
-My aunty Margaret gave me my first camera when I was about nine or ten years old.
+From a very early age, I have always loved taking photos.
+My aunty Margaret gave me my first camera for my ninth or tenth birthday.
 From that time on I was hooked.

 I still have an album full of my first grainy pics.
 Looking at them now you realize how far photography (and technology) has come since then.
 But again, it didn’t matter too much, although I do remember thinking (even back then) that I wish they were clearer.

-As far back as I can remember I always had a camera in my hand, nothing flash though, just little Instamatics and the like.
+From as far back as I can remember I always had a camera close by, nothing flash though, just little Instamatics and the like.
 They were cheap and very portable.

 The most expensive part of owning a camera back then was buying and developing film.
-But having your film developed was the most exciting part of all.
+But having your film developed was also the most exciting part of it all.

 Waiting with anticipation to see how your pics turned out was usually a long waiting game (days sometimes), and in most instances (unfortunately for me) with pretty poor results.

-I remember as a kid, taking my films to the local pharmacy to be developed (yes the pharmacy (chemist in Australia), back before the days of the 1hour processing labs -wow, what a revolutionary idea that was at the time.
-You didn’t have to wait for days anymore, only a few hours if they were really busy.
+I remember as a kid, taking my films to the local pharmacy to be developed (yes the pharmacy (the chemist in Australia and the drugstore in the U.S)) This was before the days of the 1hour processing labs -and wow, what a revolutionary idea that was at the time.
+You didn’t have to wait for days anymore, only a few hours even if they were really busy.

-I could actually change the lenses on my camera, and they were proper zoom lenses as well!
+Now I could actually change the lenses on my camera!
+I was fascinated by that and intrigued by the zoom lenses themselves.

 Hong Kong was a great place to own a good camera too, there were fantastic photos to be taken around every corner.
 That’s when I started using better quality films too and having them processed in proper professional labs, that provided things like “proof sheets” (if you wanted them).